 The performance evaluation criteria for Independent Directors is determined by the Nomination and Remuneration Committee.
-An indicative list of factors on which evaluation was carried out includes participation and contribution by a director, commitment, effective deployment of knowledge and expertise, integrity and confidentiality maintenance of and independence of behaviour and judgement.
-The procedure followed for the performance evaluation of the Board, Committees and Individual Directors is detailed in the Board's Report.
+An indicative list of factors on which evaluation was carried out includes participation and contribution by a director, commitment, effective deployment of knowledge and expertise, integrity and confidentiality maintenance of independence of behaviour and judgement. procedure followed performance evaluation of the Board, Committees and Individual Directors is detailed in the Board's Report.